QuakeMigrate/QuakeMigrate/docs/installation.rst

 NonLinLoc
 #########
 We recommend you follow the installation instructions available on the website.
-Once you have compiled the source code, we recommend you add the bin to your system path by adding the following to your .bashrc file (typically found in your home directory, ``~/``):
+Once you have compiled the source code, we recommend you add the bin to your system path.
+For Unix systems, this can be done by adding the following to your .bashrc file (typically found in your home directory, ``~/``):

 .. code-block:: bash